ebi-ait/ingest-programmatic-submissions/docs/introduction/introduction.md

 #### More information

-If you are interested in learning more about the API endpoints and the metadata that each presetns, you can go to the root of the API (Stated [here](#what-is-the-hca-dcp-ingestion-service)) and travel the endpoints.
+If you are interested in learning more about the API endpoints and the metadata that each presents, you can go to the root of the API (Stated [here](#what-is-the-hca-dcp-ingestion-service)) and travel the endpoints.
 Please be advised that for most of the endpoints, you will need to retrieve a token.
 More information on how to obtain a token [here](https://ebi-ait.github.io/hca-ebi-dev-team/operations_tasks/api_token.html).

+## Before you start the practical part

+The next steps are only needed if you plan to work with code outside of the Google Colab Notebooks:
+- Create a virtual environment and activate it
+- Install hca-ingest: `pip3 install hca-ingest`